 Christmas in Venezuela is one of the most important times of the year.
 While it is always a special time in South America, it is especially a very important holiday in Venezuela.

 Christmas is nearly a month-long event.
 Many people begin celebrating with Santa Barbara's Day on December 4th.
 On December 16th families bring out their pesebre, an elaborate depiction of the nativity scene.
 The height of Christmas celebrations begin December 21st and continue until Christmas Day.

 There are nine carol services for Christmas and Venezuelans attend at least one of these masses to worship at dawn.
 From the large city of Caracas to the smaller rural areas, people rise in the early mornings and travel by foot as most roads are closed off.
 No alarm clocks are needed as the sound bells and firecrackers fill the early morning air to let everyone know it is time.

 The final service is on Christmas Eve or Nochebuena de Navidad.
 A very important mass, families return home afterward for a large meal and to exchange presents.
-In some families, Christmas Eve is the most important day; certainly children think so as it is when they open presents.
+In some families, Christmas Eve is the most important day; certainly, children think so as it is when they open presents.

 On Christmas Day families attend Misa de Gallo or Mass of the Rooster.
 It was given this odd name because of its 5 a.m. calling time.
 Then many take to the streets for Christmas celebrations and to visit family and friends.

 Food always plays an important role in South American holidays and Venezuelan food plays an important role in the Christmas tradition.

 The single most important dish is the hallacas, also known as tamales in other areas.
 A balance of savory and sweetness, hallacas are traditional Venezuelan meat pies with a cornmeal crust that are wrapped in banana leaves and boiled for a couple of hours.
 Fillings include meat with raisins, olives, green and red peppers, capers, and pickled vegetables.